ukceh-rse/rsecon25-bof-ai/submission.md

 > Enter an abstract of your submission.
 This should be a brief and attention-grabbing summary of your submission.

-Do you have a positive vision of a future of Research Software Engineering with GenAI coding tools, and would like to discuss how to bring it into being?
+Do you have a positive vision for a future of Research Software Engineering with GenAI coding tools, or do you feel that there are underappreciated risks?
-Or perhaps you have a concern and see a policy gap that needs addressing.
-Do you have an experience that you think the RSE community would benefit from hearing about?
-Or perhaps you are feeling overwhelmed, unsure of what this technology means for you / how to respond.
-Or are you simply happy to lend your ear to colleagues?
+Are you interested in working together as a community of RSEs to shape policy and practice?
-Whatever the nature of your experience or background, you are most welcome at this BoF session.
+Whether you have experiences to share, questions to raise, or simply want to listen and learn, you are most welcome at this Birds of a Feather session.

-*or perhaps instead, bullet point a list of questions we hope to discuss?*

-Generative AI has already embarked on a significant incursion into the domain of RSEs, touching all four pillars of Research Software Engineering (development, community, training, and policy).
+Generative Aritifical Intelligence (GenAI) has already embarked on a significant incursion into the domain of RSEs, impacting all four pillars of Research Software Engineering: development, community, training, and policy.

-Excitement / concern / superposition of both?

-We know that many RSEs feel a degree of responsibility in providing guidance and leadership on the use of these tools, which compels them - if they were not interested anyway - to seek a deeper and more nuanced understanding than most analyses provide.
+Many RSEs feel a responsibility to provide guidance and leadership on the use of these tools, which is a very tall order.

-Moreover, we suspect that many RSEs are, like us, reckoning with what these technologies mean for our own professional futures - how precisely should we be advocating for ourselves?
-What, if anything, are we asking for, and what are we promising in return for being listened to?
+Moreover, we suspect that many RSEs are, like us, reckoning with what these technologies mean for our own professional futures.
+How should we be advocating for ourselves today, and in a future where use of GenAI coding tools is widespread and normalised?

 This session will be split into two 90 minutes halves.

-1. The first half will be dedicated to sharing experiences and perspectives in small break-out groups focused on topics chosen by participants.
+* The first half will be dedicated to sharing experiences and perspectives in small break-out groups focused on topics chosen by participants.
-2. The second half aims to build on these insights to draft a position statement and guidance document on the use of GenAI tools, which we hope will be widely signed/endorsed/supported by our community.
+* The second half will build on these insights to draft a position statement and guidance document on the use of GenAI tools.

-We feel that RSEs have a unique vantage point on this subject, and can provide something of real value to those working with GenAI coding tools within and outside our community.
+We feel that RSEs have a unique vantage point on this subject, which enables us to provide authentic and relevant guidance to the wider research community.
-(a different type of leadership ?)
-But this works best if we work together and speak with one voice!
+Our ambition is to develop and publish a document that enjoys wide support among RSEs - to speak with one voice carrying the weight of our community!

 ## Prerequisites (150 words)